 What is my life like now?
 Busy!
 But I have learned to live a balanced life and appreciate every day I have.
 I am living a full life, working full time, but also enjoying time with my wife and two small children (those trips to the park or the beach have taken on a whole new feel since my recovery).
 And I am exercising again – never thought I would see the day.

 Goodness, I even enjoy a few glasses of wine with dinner or the occasional Octoberfest again – who would have thought that after years of barely being able to take a sip of alcohol without falling into a deep hole, that this was possible?

-If you have Chronic Fatigue Syndrome or Fibromyalgia – I wish you my kind of CFS recovery.
+If you have Chronic Fatigue Syndrom, Fibromyalgia or POTS – I wish you my kind of recovery.
 Please always stay hopeful.
-Because I realise the importance of hope, I will start to collect CFS recovery stories to share with you.
+Because I realise the importance of hope, I will start to collect CFS/Fibro/POTS recovery stories to share with you.